A solar cover in use as a pool heater

 If you have ever winterized your pool, a solid pool blanket is like a hybrid between the winter cover you put on the pool and the solar cover described above.

 An added benefit is solid pool blankets are pretty strong.
-It is like having a built-in safety feature because they can handle the weight of a dog or child without collapsing.
+It is like having a built-in safety feature because they can handle the weight of a dog or a child without collapsing.

 Solid pool covers are more expensive than some other options.
 But they provide some excellent additional bonuses like their strength, and some come with automatic deployment features.